connectkushal/cssnotes/scribbles.md

 - There is a lot of overriding that happens in css, and most of the time it has to do with typography.
   - basics should be kept in mind to avoid unintended behaviours.
 - chrome debugger shows the user agent stylesheets which makes it easy to see if any browser defaults are being applied
-- firefox's debugger has a more clean debugger imo
+- firefox's debugger has a more clean debugger imo also good for reading inherited and overriding styles
 - `line-height` one of the few unitless properties
   - `line-height: 0.9` means 0.9 is relative to the `font-size`, or like `0.9em`
 - For majority of the smaller text line-height of 1.5, 1.6 looks good so setting in `head` saves efforts.